2022 Australian federal election: Leaders' debates

-The first leaders' debate was held in Brisbane in front of 100 undecided voters.
+The first leaders' debate was held at the Gabba in Brisbane in front of 100 undecided voters.
 Moderated by Sky News reporter Kieran Gilbert, Albanese was declared the winner, with 40 votes to Morrison's 35 and 25 still undecided.
 The first debate had 415,000 viewers.

 The second leaders' debate was held at the Nine Studios in Sydney on 8 May.
 The debate was moderated by 60 Minutes journalist, Sarah Abo, with Channel 9 political editor Chris Uhlmann, Sydney Morning Herald chief political correspondent David Crowe and radio host Deb Knight asking questions of the leaders.
 The debate was broadcast nationwide on the Nine Network's main free-to-air channel, the network's streaming service 9Now, and the websites of the newspapers owned by the network: The Age and The Sydney Morning Herald.
 The winner of the debate was to be decided through a viewer poll hosted on Channel 9's website.
 Although 49% of viewers preferred Albanese to be the better prime minister compared to 45% preferring Morrison, the debate was a 50–50 draw.
 Channel 9's moderation of the debate was subject to widespread criticism, with both Morrison and Albanese shouting over the top of one another and the moderator, and for the technical issues experienced by a web page run by Channel 9 to gather audience opinion.
 It was a ratings success, drawing in 641,000 viewers.

 The third and final leaders' debate was held on 11 May on Channel Seven, whose political editor Mark Riley moderated the debate.
 To determine the winner of the debate, 150 undecided voters were surveyed in key electorates around the country.
 Albanese was victorious with 50% of the vote, with Morrison getting 34% of the vote, and 16% remaining undecided.
 Seven's debate was viewed by 811,000 people, the highest viewership of all three debates.

 The Australian Broadcasting Corporation (ABC) pushed for a debate on their free-to-air channel, radio, and websites in the lead-up to polling day, which Morrison refused, as well as Liberal Party federal director Andrew Hirst, who gave no explanation.
 Morrison and Albanese accepted a debate on Channel Seven rather than on the ABC.